jdoleary/Spellmasons/TasksCurrent.md

 ## Tasks

-- Does swap overlay (green line) still show?

 - What's to stop player from just bumming around to get extra cards?
   - Maybe only as long as there are enemies alive?
 Or set a hand max?
-- Swapping should only work with a target, not an empty spell
 - Make units clickable for information

 ## Brad 2021.04.05